dadoomer/natural-python/README.md

 Please share any problems, questions or suggestions, either as a [Gitlab issue](https://gitlab.com/da_doomer/natural-python/-/issues) or [Github issue](https://github.com/dadoomer/natural-python/issues).

+Pull requests are welcome (for example, but not limited to, [issues labeled with TODO](https://gitlab.com/da_doomer/natural-python/-/issues/?label_name%5B%5D=TODO)).

 ### Installation

 If you have errors on installation, try upgrading pip first: